imartayan/coal/README.md

 This project has no dependencies, so you just have to use `make` to build the executables.

 If your processor supports the [AVX2 instruction set](https://software.intel.com/sites/landingpage/IntrinsicsGuide/), it is recommended to use the vectorized version for better performances : just type `make vect`.
-Also note that you need have `gcc` in order to compile AVX instructions (on macOS make sure that the `CC` variable in the Makefile refers to the actual `gcc` compiler - not `clang`).
+Also note that you need to have `gcc` in order to compile AVX instructions (on macOS make sure that the `CC` variable in the Makefile refers to the actual `gcc` compiler - not `clang`).

 If you want to change specific parameters of the algorithm such as the size of kmers, have a look at the Makefile to see the different flags you can set for compilation.